Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 5. To secure access to Alfresco Search and Insight Engine, you must create a new set of keystores and keys.

     1. Generate secure keys specific to your Alfresco installation.
-For more information, see [Generating secure keys overview](../concepts/generate-keys-overview.md).
+For more information, see [Secure Keys]({% link insight-engine/latest/config/index.md %}#Generating secure keys for ssl communication).

     2. Create a new keystore directory at alfresco-insight-engine/solrhome.

     3. In the production environment, copy your custom keystore and truststore to the alfresco-insight-engine/solrhome/keystore directory.

-    4. Update the SSL-related system properties by replacing <SOLR\_HOME> with alfresco-insight-engine/solrhome, and set your keystore and truststore passwords.
+    4. Update the SSL-related system properties by replacing <SOLR_HOME> with alfresco-insight-engine/solrhome, and set your keystore and truststore passwords.

         (Windows) update the alfresco-insight-engine/solr.in.cmd file: